tildeee/slack-cli-reflection/peer-review-instructions.md

 - This is not about seeing someone else's perfect code.
 This is about practicing reading code and giving meaningful feedback to them.
 Assume best intention while you review code!
 - This is not about defending your code, or thinking that you are defined by your code; also assume best intention!
+- You may be reviewing someone's project that isn't complete!
+That is 100% perfect and fine; continue to review their code as is.
+- You may be getting reviewed and your project isn't complete!
+That is 100% perfect and fine; allow your code to be reviewed as is.
+- Ada's philosophy on learning is focused on reflection, collaboration, and strength, so that everyone collectively improves in the future.

 ## Requirements